 Maze Procedure—Open Surgery

-Maze is a surgical procedure for the heart.
-Incisions are made through the electrical system of the upper chambers of the heart.
+Maze is a type of heart surgery.
+It is done through the upper chambers of the heart.
 The chambers are called the atria.

 Prior to Procedure

-After you are asleep, the doctor will cut through the skin and breastbone.
+An incision will be made through the skin and breastbone.
 The chest cavity will be opened.
 Next, the heart will be connected to the heart-lung machine.
 This machine will take over the functions of the heart and lungs during surgery.
 Once the machine is active, the heart will be stopped.

-A series of small cuts will be made in the atria.
-The cuts will be made in a pattern to direct the electrical impulses that may look like a maze.
-The incisions will then be closed with sutures.
+Small incisions will be made in the upper chambers of the heart (atria).
+The incisions may look like a maze.
+They will direct the electrical impulses.
+The incisions will be closed with sutures.
 In some cases, a pacemaker may need to be placed.

-Once the maze-like pattern has been completed, the heart will be restarted.
-When the heart is working well, you will be removed from the heart-lung machine.
+Once the maze-like pattern is complete, the heart will be restarted.
+When the heart is working well, the heart-lung machine will be removed.
 The chest will be closed with wires.
 Finally, the skin will be closed with sutures.
+A bandage will be placed over the site.

 About 3 hours